quickgrid/ai-resources/papers.md

 - Supervised learning suffer from lack of large data and quality.
 Learning from raw text removes dependence of on supervised only methods.
 - GPT is a `semi-supervised` approach with `unsupervised pre-training` and `supervised fine-tuning`.
 - `Two stages`, Generative Pre-Training on unlabeled data, Discriminative Finetuning for each specific task with task aware input transformation and minimal model architecture change.
-- Outperforms specifically crafted task specific models.
+- GPT aquires useful linguistic knowledge for `downstream tasks` and outperforms specifically crafted task specific models.
 - Goal is to `learn universal representation` to apply to wide range of tasks with little adaptation.
 - Training requires `large corpus of unlabeled data` and `manually annotated data` for each target task.
 - `Transformer` is used for model architecture due ability `handle long-term dependencies` in text.